icza/productws/README.md

 This project contains a [REST][1] / [JSON][2] web service demo in Go with an API to manage products.
 The following operations are supported:

-- Create a new product
+- `POST /create` Create a new product
-- Get a list of all products
+- `GET /list` Get a list of all products
-- Get details about a product
+- `GET /details/<id>` Get details about a product
-- Able to update a product
+- `PUT /update` Update a product
-- Able to set price points for different currencies for a product
+- `PUT /setprices` Set price points for different currencies for a product

 A product has the following attributes:

-- Product ID
+- `Product.ID` Product ID
-- Name
+- `Product.Name` Name
-- Description
+- `Product.Desc` Description:
-- Tags (optional)
+- `Product.Tags` Tags (optional)
-- One or more price points (at most one per currency, USD being default)
+- `Product.Prices` One or more price points (at most one per currency, USD being default)

 ## Install